DevDungeon/reStructuredText-Documentation-Reference/README.rst

 =========================
 Create a custom directive
 =========================

-need these if they don't exist
-- date last modified
-- external links open to _blank target
-- summary of all links at the bottom
-- tag listing
-- tag cloud
-- related posts

 Directives are the special lines that start with two dots and are treated as special functions.
 Some examples we've already see are the table of contents